Great Empires of Central Asia, Part 1: Primeval Beginnings

 Thousands of years later, the ancient Greeks would call these people barbaroi, “barbarians,” a slur they made their own and wore as a badge of honor, earning them the name “Berbers,” which is what they’re still called by most outsiders to this day.

-But in their own language, they call themselves the Imazighen — the Free People.
+In their own tongue, these nomads call themselves the Imazighen — the Free People.

 While some Imazighen worshiped Egyptian gods like Isis, Osiris and Set, they’ve always insisted that certain deities worshiped by the Egyptians — especially Neith and Amunet — were originally Amazigh gods and goddesses.